Russian Post: Structure

 Branches are separate structural subdivisions, including post offices, a department for transportation of mail, and mainline and regional sorting centres.

+In 2021, the company's revenue amounted to 217 billion rubles.

 Operations

 Russian Post offers all traditional mail services in its 42,000 offices.
 In addition it offers to cash payment cards, accept utilities payments, execute cash transfers, receive and pay off consumer loans, and to sell lottery, rail, flight and theatre tickets.
 It also retails various products including phone cards, envelopes and, of course, postage stamps.
 In October 2012 the Russian Post had launched SMS notification for domestic shipments, and since December 2013 in a pilot program, Moscow clients of the Russian Post began to receive free SMS notification of passage of parcels from abroad.
 According to the postal operator, a notice will inform the customer about the admission of international mail at the point of issuance and will complement the traditional paper notices.
 In the future, the Post plans to inform the customer via SMS about all stages of the passage of parcels including delivery in Russia, customs control and admission to point of delivery.

+The Russian Post has created a network of drop-off points where it accepts large shipments of parcels with orders, including those issued on marketplaces.
+The company is also providing a fulfillment service to e-commerce companies based on its logistics centers.